RedHatInsights/turnpike/docs/_index.md

 If your origin route is to the root path of your service, your `route` and `origin` values _must_ contain a trailing slash.

+For security purposes, it's advisable to have a different service serving Turnpike routed views than the one serving 3scale routed views.
+If you choose that the service exposed via Turnpike be the same service you expose via 3scale, you are _strongly_ encouraged to pick a completely different URL space in your service to differentiate Turnpike exposed views from 3scale exposed views.
+For example, the RBAC service exposes its Turnpike routed views from the URL prefix `/_private/` so as not to accidentally expose these views to the public.

 How to create a new Turnpike Route
 ----------------------------------